eltontay/IS4302/README.md

-# BLOCKTRACTOR is a smart-contract service marketplace built on the Ethereum Blockchain.
+# BLOCKTRACTOR is a fully-decentralised smart-contract service marketplace built on the Ethereum Blockchain.

 ## 1. Contracts

-### Marketplace.sol
+### Blocktractor.sol

-Marketplace needs to interact with multiple Service Contracts and Profiles
+Blocktractor is a Marketplace smart contract that interacts with multiple Service and Profile Smart Contracts

+Functions

+- listService()
+- delistService()
+- requestService()
+- approveService()
+- rejectService()
+- completeService()
+- statusService()
+- registerProfle()
+- removeProfile()

 ### ServiceContract.sol